 - a.
 Does MRPC have the staff experience and knowledge to develop a plan of a quality and detail that Harvard would need and expect? - b.
-Is \$40,000 enough for a very graphic intensive plan? - 3.
+Is \$40,000 enough for a very graphic intensive plan? - c.
+Would Harvard be willing to pay MRPC a contract worth more than DLTA would fund? - 3.
 Local Consultant The next level up the ladder would be to contract with a New England-based consulting firm.
 Given the graphic element, a firm that has an architect and urban designer would be important.
 If the practice was schooled and experienced in New Urbanism.
 New Urbanism is a philosophy of urban7 design that includes principles of walkability, connectivity, mixed-use and diversity, mixed housing, quality architecture and urban design, traditional neighborhood structure, increased density, green transportation, sustainability, and quality-of-life.
 At this level of aptitude, the likely price for a plan and some form of smart code will easily exceed \$100,000 and may approach \$150,000. - 4.
-Open RFP Process The open RFP process will allow for seeking bids for the project from consulting firms across the U.S. Benefits of the bid process include evaluating a number od proposals from many qualified bidders and hopefully experiencing a competitive price due to the fact that it is a bid process.
+Open RFP Process The open RFP process will allow for seeking bids for the project from consulting firms across the U.S. Benefits of the bid process include evaluating a number of proposals from many qualified bidders and hopefully experiencing a competitive price due to the fact that it is a bid process.
 It will still likely be in the price range for a local consultant. - 5.
-DPZ Town Planners The firm of DPZ (Duany Plater-Zyberk & Company) is a Miami-based urban design and architectural firm that pioneered the concept of New Urbanism in the 1980's.
-They have designed communities across the globe and were responsible for notable communities such as Seaside, FL; Kentlands, MD; Mashpee Commons in Mashpee, MA; Celebration, FL; Woodmont Commons in Londonderry, NH; Sky, FL; and Downcity Providence in Rhode Island among many others.
-See https://www.dpz.com/projects/all for links to all projects.
+Direct Contract with Boutique Firm- Firms such as DPZ (Duany Plater-Zyberk & Company), Dover, Kohl & Partners, Opticos Design, Ferrell Madden, and others.
+These firms have designed communities across the globe and were responsible for notable communities such as Seaside, FL; Kentlands, MD; Mashpee Commons in Mashpee, MA; Daybreak, UT; and many others.
 The perspective that merits this option relates to the uniqueness and special character of Harvard, and the importance of this specific project, require a one-of-a-kind consulting practice that can singularly internalize the character, history, and culture of Harvard and translate that into a very special design solution that will create a legacy and model development.
-The other side of that coin is that unique quality and expertise will cost in the range of \$285,000.
-Whether this price is worth it depends on the value the citizens and leaders of Harvard place on getting it right in the C district and whether the expertise from DPZ far exceeds that of another firm with same general skill sets.
+The other side of that coin is that unique quality and expertise will cost more.
+Whether this is worth it depends on the value the citizens and leaders of Harvard place on getting it right in the C district and whether the expertise of a boutique firm far exceeds that of another firm with same general skill sets.